Amended in 2004

 WEL calls on the governments to use Arts funding to ensure that women share in the development of Australian cultural life and that their views and skills are represented equally.
 This requires training programs, monitoring and research and changing employment practices to allow them to be combined with domestic responsibilities.
 As the Arts both reflect and create the cultural norms in elite areas and in the community, WEL considers that a level of intervention as part of a national commitment to gender equity is both appropriate and necessary.

-WEL deplores the production, performance, display and distribution of any material which presents women and children as objects for violence or sexual exploitation.
+WEL deplores the production, performance, display and distribution of material which presents women and children as objects for violence or sexual exploitation.

 WEL supports the maintenance of affordable access to a universal, high standard telecommunications network, particularly for socially or geographically isolated women.
-The telecommunications network is essential for providing personal contact and emergency help, and to facilitate education and employment for isolated women.
+A telecommunications network is essential for providing personal contact and emergency help, and to facilitate education and employment for isolated women.

 9. Gun Laws